 Isotretinoin is a medication that belongs to the class of drugs known as retinoids.
-It was approved by USFDA in 1982 for the treatment of recalcitrant acne or unmanageable acne such as cystic acne and nodular acne.
+It was approved by USFDA in 1982 for the treatment of unmanageable acne such as cystic acne and nodular acne.
 It is an oral medication that is often sold under the name Accutane.
 It is anti-inflammatory and immunomodulatory in function.
 It also reduces keratinization and promotes cell differentiation.

 How To Use Isotretinoin For Acne?

 With its approval in 1982 by the FDA, isotretinoin is often used to treat acne that does not respond to conventional medications such as topical creams, lotions and antibiotics.
 It reduces the excess sebum production from the sebaceous glands by causing a reduction in the gland size.
 Reduced sebum prevents the clogging of skin pores from excess oil, thus causing a noticeable reduction in the incidence and severity of acne.

 What Are The Benefits Of Isotretinoin?

 Isotretinoin treatment for acne becomes effectual because of the various changes brought about in the skin with the usage of this drug.
 The benefits of isotretinoin are because of the properties this drug possesses and its mechanism of action, once it enters the blood stream in the body.
 Some of the benefits include –

 - Pores are not blocked as it impacts the comedogenesis process

 - The number of acne causing bacteria (Propionibacterium acnes) on the skin’s surface and the ducts is lowered

 All of these work towards treating the adamant cystic acne and greatly decreasing the formation and occurrence of acne.